julielinx/aws_sagemaker/.ipynb_checkpoints/README-checkpoint.md

-# AWS's SageMaker Studio, Production Pipelines, and MLOps
+# SageMaker Studio, Production Pipelines, and MLOps

 There are a lot of considerations in moving from a local model used to train and predict on batch data to a production model that makes predictions in real time.
 This series of posts explores how to create an MLOps compliant production pipeline using AWS's SageMaker Studio.